-Cash Flow line item Variance Bridge (\$M) Comments Liquidity Plan Projected Cash Balance 10/31/20 \$ 8,414 1.
-TSA receipts of state collections are approximately \$922M ahead of plan.
+Cash Flow line item Variance Bridge (\$M) Comments Liquidity Plan Projected Cash Balance 10/30/20: \$ 8,414 1.
+To A receipts of state concetions are approximately \$52210 anead of plan.
 A 1 State Collections 922 major driver of the positive variance is temporary and relates to \$384 million in FY20 funds from the SURI Sweep account that were transferred to the TSA sooner 2 Temporary Medicaid Surplus 241 than expected.
 The remaining positive variance can be attributed to recent revenue outperformance, though portions are temporary in nature.
-3 GF Appropriations 116 2.
-The temporary Medicaid surplus is primarily due to \$222M in Medicaid receipts 4 PayGo Receipts 32 received on Friday, October 30, 2020 that were not transferred to ASES until the following week, beginning the unwind of positive October variance in November.
-5 Other State-Funded Disbursements (40) 3.
+3 GF Appropriations 116 4 PayGo Receipts 32 following week, beginning the unwind of positive October variance in November.
+5 Other State-Funded Disbursements (40 3.
 General Fund Appropriations variance is mostly driven by lower than expected General Funds appropriated to ASES and PRIDCO.
-At this time the variance is All Other (9) expected to be temporary.
-4. YTD PayGo Receipts are higher than forecast due to payments received in FY21 Actual TSA Cash Balance \$ 9,675 from certain Component Units for FY20 invoices.
-Such receipts from the State Insurance Fund, PRIDCO, and ACAA, totaling \$21.7M, \$11.2M, and \$5.3M through September 2020, respectively, are the largest drivers of this variance.
-Other state-funded disbursements variance is primarily driven by a reprogramming of \$34M in FY20 budgeted capital expenditures to ASEM for CapEx spend in FY21.
-The transfer of these funds to ASEM was executed August 10, 2020 and will cause a permanent variance to the Liquidity Plan as the reprogramming occurred after the TSA Liquidity Plan was finalized.
+At this time the variance is All Other (9 expected to be temporary.
+4. YTD PayGo Receipts are higher than forecast due to payments received in FY21 Actual TSA Cash Balance \$ 9,675